Gonzaga Bulldogs

 The Gonzaga Bulldogs (/ɡənˈzæɡə/), also known unofficially as the Zags, are the intercollegiate athletic teams representing Gonzaga University, located in Spokane, Washington, United States.
 Gonzaga competes in the National Collegiate Athletic Association (NCAA) Division I as a member of the West Coast Conference.

 History

 Gonzaga University was founded in 1887 by Fr.
 Joseph Cataldo, a Sicilian-born priest.
 At one time, Gonzaga went by the nickname of "Fighting Irish" in the 1910s to early 1920s.
 This name was dropped in 1921 favor of the current "Bulldogs" mascot.
-Although the school's official mascot is a bulldog, fans and media have long used "Zags" and “Gonzos” as alternate nicknames.
+Although the school's official mascot is a bulldog, fans and media have long used "Zags" and "Gonzos" as alternate nicknames.

-Gonzaga was an NAIA school from 1947 to 1958, when they moved to the NCAA as an independent.
+Gonzaga was a member of the Northwest Conference from 1924–1925.
+They were an NAIA school from 1947 to 1958, when they moved to the NCAA as an independent.
 They were a charter member of the Big Sky Conference in 1963, the only one of the six without a football program.
 GU moved over to the West Coast Athletic Conference in the summer of 1979, and the Big Sky added Nevada, now in the Mountain West Conference.
 The WCAC was shortened to today's WCC in 1989.

+On October 1, 2024, Gonzaga announced that they would be moving to the Pac-12 Conference for all sports in 2026.